pixelgrade/gema-lite/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

 = 1.1.4 =
+* Small text changes to the "View PRO version" page in the Customizer.

+= 1.1.4 =
 * Compatibility with the latest version of WordPress (v5.2.2).